Lcvette/qtpyvcp-bookworm-installer/README.md

 `./install_for_qtpyvcp.sh`

-**To Update QtPyVCP and Probe Basic from terminal in the installer directory file, run the following script command:**
+**To Update QtPyVCP and Probe Basic, from terminal in the installer directory file, run the following script command:**

 `./updater.sh`

 ## For noting: Files that must be executable